freesky3555/Hsutung/README.md

 ### Creat time
 Tue 12 Jan 2021 05:  17:  42 AM CST

-###
+### .
 This is my first project for github.
-First programe Name is Hello world. on here my were learn and Familiar with various git command.
+First programe Name is Hello world. on here I will learn and Familiar with various git command.
 This is a begaining.

 ## Local development